Vyral/base-template/_posts/2018-12-18-check-out-this-quick-guide-to-accessory-dwelling-units.md

 {% include pullquote.html %}

 If you so choose, you can charge rent for those living in your ADU, as we mentioned earlier.
-So, in the light of recent legislation pertaining to this subject, our team would be happy to assist you are curious about how to pursue this option.
+So, in the light of recent legislation pertaining to this subject, our team would be happy to assist if you are curious about how to pursue this option.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.